koalalorenzo/blog/content/posts/202011-hashicorp-nomad-backpack.md

 Kubernetes as a Docker-first platform.
 In Hashicorp Nomad, this is slightly different.
 [A Job doesn't have to be necessarily a docker container](https://www.nomadproject.io/docs/drivers)!
-It can be a binary downloaded on the fly with the architecture.
-An app that would support this is redis: you can select the Job driver to be a docker container or a chroot-ed binary[^jobdriver].
+It can be a binary downloaded on the fly[^nomadbinary].
+An app that would support this is [FabioLB](http://fabiolb.net/): you can select the Job driver to be a docker container or a chroot-ed binary[^jobdriver].
+I already wrote a pack for it! 😉

 [^jobdriver]: This is still a work-in-progress feature.
 I just need to manually implement it in every template for now.
-Please check the documentation of the backpack to know what drivers are supported!
+Please check the documentation of the pack to know what drivers are supported!

+[^nomadbinary]: Nomad can dowload the right binaries, with the right CPU architecture (ex: amd64, armhf, arm64...) of the machine and the right OS (macOS, Linux...).
+All is done with variables: pure magic 😍

 ```bash
 # Deploy FabioLB using Docker driver for Nomad